 To date, the Foundation has:

-- Raised more than $20 million dollars for pancreatic cancer research and education
+- Raised more than $27 million for pancreatic cancer research and education

-- Granted over $1 million dollars in financial aid for patients
+- Granted over $1 million in financial aid for patients

 - Provided assistance to thousands of patients and their families